Regulatory Update (2026):

 Other private placement exemptions

-If you are unable to fall within one of the safe harbor exemptions, you are stuck with some uncertainty.
-There may not be one factor that is decisive but there are ways to minimize your risk that your transaction may be considered a public offering.
 If you want to have a private offering, then you should of course avoid using any general advertising or solicitation such as through the Internet.
 You should keep the number of offerees as small as possible.
-You may have heard of a friends or family round of financing.
-While there is no such thing as a friends and family round of financing, nevertheless, if you limit the offering to friends and family or sophisticated investors with whom you may have a pre-existing relationship, then you are more likely to escape from being deemed to be holding a public offering.
-And for any offering, it is good practice to disclose as much information as you have about the offering.
-You should include financial statements and the risks involved with the investment such as that you may lose all of your money.
-Finally, make sure that prospective investors have access to the company’s facilities and company records.
+If you limit the offering to friends and family or sophisticated investors with whom you may have a pre-existing relationship, then you are more likely to escape from being deemed to be holding a public offering.
+And for any offering, it is good practice to disclose as much information as you have about the offering, remembering that access to registration-statement-type information is the vital element required by courts.

 In addition to the federal exemptions, there are also state exemptions.
 Section 3(a)(11) allows an exemption from registration for “any security which is part of an issue offered and sold only to persons resident within a single state by an issuer which is a resident and doing business within such state.”
-State exemptions typically apply to securities that require less regulation for public interest or investor protection (much like the federal exemptions).
 Ultimately, exemptions vary from state to state and the company must ensure that it has complied with all state regulations.
-The state’s security commissioner may have the discretionary power either to grant exemptions to securities or to revoke exemptions.